k-rezahanjani/crypto/README.md

 # About Project

 This sample is built for buy token and check the Crypto's price, and able to search them.
-Moreover, this website made with HTML, CSS, React JS, JavaScript and Bootstrap.
+Moreover, this sample made with HTML, CSS, React JS, JavaScript and Bootstrap.

 ## How to run